johan2160/johan2160/README.md

 ![Mi banner de Github](github-banner.png)

-I'm an aspiring Full Stack Developer from Chile, with a solid foundation in Frontend development and currently expanding my expertise by learning Full Stack development, focusing specifically on Django.
+I'm an aspiring Full Stack Developer from Chile, with a solid foundation in Frontend development and currently expanding my expertise by focusing on Django.

 <details>
   <summary>About Me</summary>

   I'm passionate about self-directed learning and enjoy picking up new skills on my own.
-I’m currently exploring Full Stack development, along with languages (the speaking kind, not just coding!).
-I also have a cat named Zeus who likes to keep me company during my learning sessions.
+I’m currently exploring Full Stack development.

   - **Name**: Johan Carrasco
   - **Age**: 20